How to Install Snap on Fedora Linux

 Step 4: Verify the Snapd Service

 Finally, confirm that Snapd is running and operating as expected.
-Check its status with the following command:
+Check the socket status with the following command:

-If the service is active and running, you’re ready to start using Snap on your Fedora system, having successfully managed to install Snap on Fedora.
+If the socket is listed as active, you’re ready to start using Snap on your Fedora system.

-Once Snap is installed and its services are enabled, you can begin managing applications via the command-line interface.
-Below are some essential Snap commands to help you get started after you install Snap on Fedora.
+Once Snap is in place and its services are enabled, you can begin managing applications via the command-line interface.
+Below are the essential commands you’ll use most often.

 Installing a Snap Package